Last Action: Scheduled for floor debate on 05/26/2026.

 Expanding the committee from five to eleven members does not inherently improve effectiveness and may instead dilute accountability.
 At the same time, increasing the number of appointments controlled by the Assessorsβ Association risks shifting the balance away from independent oversight toward internal control.

-Last Action: Withdrawn from the files of the House.
+Last Action: Signed by the President of the Senate.

 Date: 2026-03-23